sweetchipsw/Sweetmon_legacy/README.md

 # SWEETMON
 'SWEETMON' is a fuzzer monitoring service based python3 + django.
 User can check their fuzzers and crashes on the web.
 It can reduce repetitive work for fuzz testers.

 ## What is this?

 Sweetmon provides several useful things for monitoring fuzzers and crashes.

 - Monitoring
   - Fuzzers
-    - IP, Fuzzer Name, Status
+    - IP, fuzzer name, status
     - Number of crashes
 - Monitoring Crashes
-  - First / Last reported time
+  - First or last reported time
   - Number of (duplicated) crashes
-  - Generate One-Time-URL to download crash.
+  - Generate one-time-url to download crash.
-  - Crash Logs
+  - Crash logs
-  - Crash informations (Name, Machine, Summary, Debug log, size)
+  - Crash informations (name, machine, summary, debug log, size)
-  - Notification (Via Telegram, Email)
+  - Notification (via Telegram or email)
-- Up/Download Fuzzer and Testcase
-  - Generate One-Time-URL to download fuzzer or testcase.
+- Up/download fuzzer and testcase
-- Reports
+  - Host testcase or fuzzer file
-  - Memo
+- Issue
 - Support multiple user